TL-X-org/TL-V_Projects/README.md

 WARP-V currently has support for RISC-V, (incomplete) MIPS, and a toy educational ISA.
 PowerPC is also open now and could be implemented, in addition to any other open ISAs.

+## Neural Net

+Vineet Jain created a simple <a href="https://github.com/vineetjain07/DNN_TL-V">configurable neural network model in TL-Verilog</a>.
+This could follow a similar path to WARP-V w/ a configurator and cloud FPGA implementation.

 ## FractalValley

 [FractalValley.net](http://www.fractalvalley.net) is a fun demo of 1st CLaaS and TL-Verilog.
 This project turns the demo into a robust site showcasing the value of hardware-acceleration in the cloud and the fun world of fractals.